EOSC-synergy/mypipline.sqaaas/README.md

 ##### Additional Files Generated

-Additional to the configuration file there are two more files created:
+Additional to the configuration file, three more files are created:

 1. File _preprocess.py_ is created in the root folder of the project.
 2. File _example_script.py_ is created in the _scripts_ folder of the project.
+3. File _style_template.mplstyle_ is created in the _custom_plot_styles_
+folder of the project.

 #### Command _analyze_